Academic Catalog

 Humanities (HUM)

-HUM 101 Introduction to Digital Humanities (GH) (3 credits)
+HUM 101 Introduction to Digital Humanities (GAH) (3 credits)

 This course is an introduction to the digital humanities through the examination of 20th century science fiction, utopian fiction, transhumanism, futurism, and other genres and media.
 Students will learn how digital technology is transforming the study of traditional literature, art, music, and architecture, and work toward designing digital humanities projects of their own.

-HUM 103 Comics Art and Literature Survey (GH) (3 credits)
+HUM 103 Comics Art and Literature Survey (GAH) (3 credits)

 This course is an introduction to the comics medium, particularly comic books and digital comics.
 Students will learn about the history of comics as well as some of the aesthetic features that make them work.
 Focusing on comics as visual and literary art, students will critically examine the medium and some of its influence on 21st century culture.